Toggle menu

 • Patients can often tell you where they need surgery if an advance scanner is not available.
 Use a penlight on eyes to detect eye/brain damage, and a stethoscope on the chest to detect possible lung/heart damage.

-• The "Clamping Bleeder Step" can safely skipped entirely at the cost of your patient losing blood volume.
+• The "Clamping Bleeder Step" can safely skipped entirely at the cost of your patient losing small amounts of blood volume over time.
+The blood loss is usually negligible unless the patient will be open for an excessive amount of time.

 • Be sure to stand in a spot where you won't be pushed around.
 Any movement will violently fail the surgery step you are currently performing.
 It is recommended for field surgeons to bring a folding chair for this exact reason.